 We want to go back to the middle because it's the safest place on the court to hit a soft dink.
 Even if you hit a dead dink, you're giving yourself time to recover.

 After the reset, you should return your body to a better position and get ready in case the next ball hit by your opponent is attackable.
+This ties directly into understanding advanced pickleball strategy: the art of controlled aggression, where patience sets up the winning shot.

 In this clip, pro James Ignatowich explains why resetting in the middle is so important.

-Kitchen Tip 5: Aim small, miss small
+Kitchen Tip 5: Aim Small, Miss Small

 "Aim small, miss small" is a common saying in marksmanship.
 It means that if you aim at a target, you may miss it entirely, but if you focus and aim at the bullseye, you may miss it but still hit the target.